MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/p/photo.md

 # photo

-OK to use as an abbreviation for *photograph*.
-Don't use as a verb.
+OK to use as an abbreviation for *photograph.* Don't use as a verb.
 Use *photograph* or *take pictures* instead.

-Consult your group's editorial style guide for additional guidance about using this term.